drKreso/guerrilla_patch/README.md

 BigDecimal
 -----------
-Not using BigDecimal is asking for trouble, but using it is way to verbose:
+Not using BigDecimal is asking for trouble, but using it is way too verbose:

 ```
 amount = BigDecimal.new("100.10210")/BigDecimal.new(200.12)